JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 appendInfoLine: newline$, newline$, "Whoo-hoo!
 It didn't crash!"
 </pre>

 When you run your script now (after highlighting both the Sound and the TextGrid as usual), it'll just print a list of numbers from 1 to however many intervals you have.
-If you have several hundred intervals or more, you'll notice that the rate that it prints things decreases a little bit.
-I've noticed that Praat loops get slower and slower as they go on, but only when printing things out!
+If you have several hundred intervals or more, you'll notice that the rate that it prints things gradually decreases.
+I've noticed that Praat loops get slower and slower as they go on—but only when printing things out!
 They're still lightening fast if you don't print anything.

 # Comments